ircv3/ircv3-specifications/extensions/echo-message.md

 Previous versions of this specification didn't include the Limitations section.

 Previous versions of this specification didn't allow for faked messages when filtering spam.

+Previous versions of this specification did not make labels mandatory on echoed messages.